Buy me a Cup of Aloha

 Easy Kimchi Recipe

-1 Medium Napa Cabbage (cut into bite sized pieces)
+- 1 Medium Napa Cabbage (cut into bite sized pieces)

-5 Tbsp. of Kosher Sea Salt
+- 5 Tbsp. of Kosher Sea Salt

-3 to 4 tsp.
+- 3 to 4 tsp.
 Fish Sauce

-1 Heaping Tbsp.
-Ginger & Garlic Paste
+- 1 Heaping Tbsp.
+Ginger and Garlic Paste

-About 2 tsp. of Sugar
+- About 2 tsp. of Sugar

-1 Small Red Onion (thinly sliced)
+- 1 Small Red Onion (thinly sliced)

-1/2 Medium Carrot (thinly sliced)
+- 1/2 Medium Carrot (thinly sliced)

-3 Tbsp.
+- 3 Tbsp.
 Korean Red Pepper Flakes or Gochugaru

-Transfer your chopped cabbage to a large bowl and rinse with cold water.
+- Transfer your chopped cabbage to a large bowl and rinse with cold water.

 - Then wash the cabbage 2 to 3 times and squeeze out excess water from cabbage.

 - Add the fish sauce, garlic & ginger paste, sugar, onion, carrot, and Korean pepper flakes.

-Mix everything together and coat cabbage evenly with seasoning.
+- Mix everything together and coat cabbage evenly with seasoning.
 Adjust your seasoning at this point.

 - Cover and ferment for 4 to 5 days.
 Make sure to check on kimchi daily.